 Therefore, Mr Simon Bridle is delighted to be one of the first knee surgeons in the UK to employ Stryker’s Mako Robotic Arm-Assisted Surgery in knee replacement procedures.
 This technology is available for his cases at the Fortius Arthroplasty Centre at BUPA Cromwell Hospital and Parkside Hospital.

 What happens during knee replacement surgery?

-During a Total Knee Arthroplasty, Mr Simon Bridle will remove any damaged cartilage and bone and then then position the new synthetic implants to restore the alignment and function of your knee.
+During a knee replacement the surgeon removes the damaged cartilage and bone lining the joint and then the joint with new synthetic implants, to restore the alignment and function of the knee.